What is myopia (short sightedness)?

 As well as needing thicker glasses or contact lenses to correct higher levels of myopia, myopia brings an increased risk of eye disease and poor vision.
 Having myopia increases the risk of eye disease, in particular retinal detachment, myopic macula degeneration and glaucoma.
 The higher the myopia, the greater the risk.

-Recently there have been some exciting new developments in the myopia management research and we now have several options to consider, both in spectacle lenses and contact lenses.
+Over many years, research has been carried out to find an effective way to influence the tendency for myopia to get worse as children grow and develop .
+Recently there have been some exciting new developments in the area of myopia management and we now have several options to consider, both in spectacle lenses and contact lenses.

 Did you know?

 If one or both parents are short sighted, this increases the risk of a child becoming myopic.

 Each generation tends to be more short sighted than the previous.

 The younger a child first becomes myopic the higher their myopia is likely to become.

 UK prevalence of myopia has doubled in the last 50 years.

 50-53% of UK university students are now myopic.